How to buy the best air fryer

 By Haddi Browne

-We explain how to pick the best air fryer for you with our guide to cost, capacity, features and the different air fryer brands.
+Our guide to airfryer types, cost, capacity, features and the different air fryer brands.

-We've found big differences between the best and worst air fryers - some turn out delicious golden chips, while others leave you with a half-raw, half-burned mess.
-So it's worth doing your research to avoid getting lumbered with an expensive gadget that does nothing but take up space in your cupboard.
+We've found big differences between the best and worst air fryers: some turn out delicious golden chips, while others leave you with a half-raw, half-burned mess.

 Air fryers start from around £60, but models with extra features - such as control via an app on your phone or multiple compartments that let you cook two foods at once - will set you back well over £150.

 Some air fryers come with a paddle that automatically moves the food around as it cooks.
-This should save you from having to stir and turn it over yourself and ensures that your food cooks evenly - provided it works as it's supposed to.
+This should save you from having to stir and turn it over yourself and ensures that your food cooks evenly - provided it works.
 We've found that some air fryers that stir your food for you don't do a very good job of it, so while a stirring paddle does make it more likely that your food will be evenly cooked, it's not guaranteed.

 Air fryers with a stirring paddle can usually also be used without the paddle in, so you can cook more delicate foods in the air fryer without the paddle breaking them up into pieces.